godspeedsystems/gs-documentation/docs/saarthi/providers/lmstudio.md

     *   CodeLlama models (e.g., `codellama:7b-code`, `codellama:13b-code`, `codellama:34b-code`)
     *   Mistral models (e.g., `mistralai/Mistral-7B-Instruct-v0.1`)
     *   DeepSeek Coder models (e.g., `deepseek-coder:6.7b-base`)
-    * Any other model that is supported by Roo, or for which you can set the context window.
+    * Any other model that is supported by Saarthi, or for which you can set the context window.

     Look for models in the GGUF format.
 LM Studio provides a search interface to find and download models.
 3.  **Start the Local Server:**